MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/customize-your-organization-theme.md

 3. Change the theme elements you want for your organization:

   - **Logo image**: Choose whether to use an image from a URL or to upload an image.
 If you use a URL, please ensure that the URL uses HTTPS and is 200 x 30 pixels of any format of any size.
-You may upload a logo under 10 KB that is 200 x 30 pixels in JPG, PNG, GIF, or SVG format .
+You may upload a logo under 10 KB that is 200 x 30 pixels in JPG, PNG, GIF, or SVG format.

   - **URL for a clickable logo**: You may use your logo in the navigation bar as a link to any company resource.
 You may enter the URL for the logo here, starting with http:// or https://.
 This is optional.